Inventory

 Listings overview

-The view shows all information such as title, price or attributes that was configured in the listing.
-The "Stock" column shows the total value of stock that is currently present for that item in the facility.
+The view shows all information such as title, price, or attributes that was configured in the listing.
+The Stock column shows the total value of stock that is currently present for that item in the facility.
 This value is described as stock "on hand".
-The "Reserved" columns shows the quantity that is reserved for accepted customer orders.
+The Reserved column shows the quantity that is reserved for accepted customer orders.

 Listing detail view

-When clicking on the arrow on the right, the detail page of the corresponding listing is opened.
-The listing detail page is divided into sections, offering information on both listing data and inventory data.
+Clicking on the arrow on the right opens the detail view of the corresponding listing.
+The listing detail view is divided into sections, offering information on both listing data and inventory data.

 The header displays the listing title and the tenant article ID.
 Below, availability values give insights on the stock availability of the listing.

-The item details container shows all entries stored in the listing attributes as well as the price, out of stock behaviour/configuration, and measurement unit key of the listing.
+The item details container shows all entries stored in the listing attributes as well as the price, out of stock behavior or configuration, and measurement unit key of the listing.

-The storage location container is only shown if storage locations are activated on the tenant.
-The card shows all storage locations on which the respective article is located in the facility.
+The storage location container appears only if storage locations are activated on the tenant.
+The card shows all storage locations where the respective article is located in the facility.
 It provides further details on the stored amount of items, reservations, stock properties, and the traits of the location.
 The stock on each location can be edited via the three-dot menu.
-Storage location information can be edited on the storage location view which is accessible via the link on the storage location name.
+Storage location information can be edited on the Storage Location view, which is accessible via the link on the storage location name.

-The stock information container is only shown if if storage locations are deactivated on the tenant or if there is stock in the facility that is not assigned to a storage location.
+The stock information container appears only if storage locations are deactivated on the tenant or if there is stock in the facility that is not assigned to a storage location.
 The card provides further details on the amount of items, reservations, stock properties, and the traits of the stock.
 The stock value can be edited via the three-dot menu.

-Delivery of goods: A purchase order was created meaning stock is expected to be delivered for the respective product.
+Delivery of goods: A purchase order was created, which indicates that stock is expected to be delivered for the respective product.

-If there are no deliveries of goods announced for the future and no products are going to expire in the future no data will be displayed in the card.
+If there are no deliveries of goods announced and no stock is set to expire in the future, no data will be displayed in the card.

-The graph does not estimate future sales or other stock movements that systems are not yet aware of.
+The graph does not estimate future sales or other stock movements that the system is not yet aware of.

 FAQs